 Cigarette smoke not only affects smokers.
 When you smoke, the people around you are also at risk for developing health problems, especially children.
 Environmental tobacco smoke (also called passive smoke or secondhand smoke) affects people who are frequently around smokers.
 Secondhand smoke can cause chronic respiratory conditions, cancer, and heart disease.

 How Does Smoking Increase Heart Disease Risk?

-Smoking along with high cholesterol significantly increases your risk of heart disease.
-Smoking can also cause blood vessels to narrow, decreasing blood flow and can lead to rupture of cholesterol plaque in the blood vessel wall and blood clots.
+Smoking and having high cholesterol significantly increase your risk of heart disease.
+Smoking can also cause blood vessels to narrow, decreasing blood flow and potentially leading to rupture of cholesterol plaque in the blood vessel wall and blood clots.

 How to Quit Smoking

 There's no one way to quit smoking that works for everyone.
 To quit, you must be ready both emotionally and mentally.
 You must also want to quit smoking for yourself, and not to please your friends or family.
 It helps to plan ahead.
 This guide may help get your started.

 Pick a date to stop smoking and then stick to it.